AnuSandesh/namaste-react/README.md

 - Tree shaking algorithm (Remove unused code for you)
 - Different build for dev and prod bundles
 - Prod build : npx parcel build index.html

+# Notes

+- Episode by Episode notes are available in the notes package